SAT and ACT Test Prep in Northern Virginia, Maryland, and Washington, D.C.

 Taking Notes: Students can highlight sections and strike out wrong answers.

-The reading section will go from 750-word essays to fewer than 100-word essays.
-There will be fewer historically important documents and more poetry.
-There will be more reasoning.
+The reading section was significantly shortened from 750-word essays to fewer than 100-word essays.
+There are now fewer historically important documents and more poetry.
+The new SAT involves more reasoning.

-The questions will be less wordy.
-There will be a built-in online calculator called Desmos.
-(Students can become familiar with this free online calculator right now.)
+The math questions will be less wordy than previously.
+There is a built-in online calculator called Desmos.
 Formulas will be available.
+Both math sections now allow the use of a calculator.

 Preparing for the Digital SAT

-Paper SAT will still be available for students who qualify.
-This version will not be adaptive.
+A Paper SAT is available for students who qualify through their IEP’s.
+This version is not adaptive.

 College Board SAT Exam Schedule